-Our focus on virtual solutions and online auctions also serve the environment by reducing environmental risks caused by travel and transportation.
+Our focus on virtual solutions and online auctions also serves the environment by reducing environmental risks caused by travel and transportation.
 When using our self-directed solutions on our GovDeals and AllSurplus marketplaces, sellers do not have to ship their goods to a site for an auction, thereby reducing emissions into the environment.
-In addition, individuals do not have to travel to and from an auction site.
-This reduction in travel is both environmentally responsible and socially responsible during an ongoing global pandemic.
+In addition, individuals do not have to travel to and from an auction site, further reducing emissions.